JuliaLang/www.julialang.org/blog/2021/10/DEQ.md

 ## Full example: DEQ for learning MNIST from scratch

-Now let's do a full scale example: training a DEQ to classify digits of MNIST.
-First we define our DEQ structures:
+Let us consider a full-scale example: training a DEQ to classify digits of MNIST.
+First, we define our DEQ structures:

 <!-- DEQ models cannot vary in input and output size, and that is an active field of research -->